theblixguy/DynamicIslandUtilities/README.md

 ![](Images/fixed_progress.gif)

+> **Note**
-**Note**: If you're using SwiftUI, I will be providing a native version for that soon.
+> If you're using SwiftUI, I will be providing a native version for that soon.
 In the meantime, you can wrap the view controller manually.

 # Requirements